isomerpages/nea-wis/pages/faq.md

 MQTT uses a publish/subscribe model where clients publish messages to topics and subscribe to topics to receive messages.</p>
 <p></p>
-<p>In order to download the data, you will require an MQTT client or use
+<p>In order to download WIS 2.0 data, you will require an MQTT client or
-a programming library for your preferred language (e.g., Paho for Python or Java).
+use a programming library for your preferred language (e.g., Paho for Python or Java).
 Some readily available MQTT clients are MQTT explorer and MQTT.fx.</p>
 <p></p>
 <p>You will be required to enter the global broker's address and port, provide